To grow a successful career or business, you need a good network. These four tips can help minorities build that network.

 As the saying goes, “It is more important to give than receive.”
 Passing along what you have learned about climbing the career ladder to someone at a lower rung is very important.
 Don’t necessarily wait for someone to ask for your help.
 Often minorities are reluctant to ask for assistance from others higher up the organizational chart than themselves.
 Providing advice and making introductions for those you mentor may also benefit you indirectly.
 First, serving as a mentor shows that you are willing to share your wisdom.
 In addition, when an individual you mentor progresses in his or her, you have a friend wherever they go.

-Michelle Goodwine is the CEO and Founder of, the Austin, Texas-based firm that provides diversity, sexual harassment prevention, and workplace investigations training and consulting services.
+Michelle Goodwine is the CEO and Founder of Texas-based firm that provides diversity, sexual harassment prevention, and workplace investigations training and consulting services., the Austin,

 Michelle can be contacted ator at (512) 350-0746.